 Dr. Bruce Lipton is the author of many books, but his groundbreaking work is entitled, The Biology of Belief.
 In this seminal work, Dr. Lipton, a cellular biologist, turned the healing community upside down when he put forth what many scientific studies have now proven:

 The answer is a definitive, YES!
 We are what we believe.

 When we continually think negative thoughts—believing the worst is happening every minute of every day and that the world is coming to an end—in L.J. speak, when there’s NO water in the glass—we flood our systems with life-sucking cortisol.
 A bitter, but absolute, truth.
 We age and become wizen, inside and out.
 Look at the faces and more importantly, the body postures of stressed-out folks.
 They look and move older than they are.

-But, all is not lost!
 How to see your glass half-full?

-Now for the good news: by undertaking emotional self-care and consciously doing things that give us hope for a brighter future, we actually begin to shift our negative thoughts to sunnier ones.
+Now for the good news: by undertaking emotional self-care and consciously doing things that nurture us, we actually begin to shift our negative thoughts to sunnier ones.

 These optimistic feelings can be large or small.
-Start planning that dream vacation to the Grand Tetons or plant those herbs in a kitchen window box to yield delicious fresh herbs in February when the ground is bare.
+Start planning that dream vacation to the Grand Tetons or plant those herbs in a kitchen window box to yield delicious fresh herbs all year round.
 During World War II our grandparents and parents planted “Victory Gardens,” not only providing food for themselves, but also banking on the war ending and good times returning.

 Until next time…Be Vibrant!

 How do you honor and nurture your spirit, hopes and dreams?
 Share below in the comments!